 The external reference sets the analog input range.
-The ADS8320 will operate with a reference in the range of 500 mV to V{CC} .
+The ADS8321 will operate with a reference in the range of 500mV to 2.5V.
 There are several important implications of this.
 As the reference voltage is reduced, the analog voltage weight of each digital output code is reduced.
-This is often referred to as the Least Significant Bit (LSB) size and is equal to the reference voltage divided by 65,536.
+This is often referred to as the Least Significant Bit (LSB) size and is equal to $2 \cdot V{REF}$ divided by 65,535.
 This means that any offset or gain error inherent in the A/D converter will appear to increase, in terms of LSB size, as the reference voltage is reduced.

 The noise inherent in the converter will also appear to increase with lower LSB size.
-With a +5V reference, the internal noise of the converter typically contributes only 1.5 LSB peak-to-peak of potential error to the output code.
+With a +2.5V reference, the internal noise of the converter typically contributes only 5 LSB peak-to-peak of potential error to the output code.
 When the external reference is 500mV, the potential error contribution from the internal noise will be 10 times larger-15 LSBs.
 The errors due to the internal noise are gaussian in nature and can be reduced by averaging consecutive conversion results.

-For more information regarding noise, consult the typical performance curve "Peak-to-Peak Noise vs Reference Voltage."
+For more information regarding noise, consult the typical performance curve "Noise vs Reference Voltage."
 Note that the Effective Number of Bits (ENOB) figure is calculated based on the converter's signal-to-(noise + distortion) ratio with a 1kHz, 0dB input signal.
 SINAD is related to ENOB as follows:

-$$SINAD = 6.02 \bullet ENOB + 1.76$$
+$SINAD = 6.02 \cdot ENOB + 1.76$